Moderately Complex Paxos Made Simple: High-Level Executable Specification of Distributed Algorithms

 \item {\bf Majority or quorum voting}.
 This is as done on lines 7-8 and 29-30 that test with a majority.
 It ensures that at most one value is in the voting result.
 In Basic Paxos, the two votings are for electing a leader \co{n} on line 7 and choosing an accepted proposal \co{n,v} on line 29.

 \item {\bf Successive rounds}.
 This is as partially done on lines 5, 18, and 23, with larger proposal numbers taking over smaller ones.
 Rounds are used to make progress with increasingly larger numbers.
-To do this fully to increase liveness, each proposer may iterate, with a larger number \co{n} in each iteration; we will see this in Multi-Paxos in Section~\ref{sec-multi}, by using a pair for the proposal number, called ballot number there.
+To do this fully to increase liveness, each proposer may iterate (i.e., repeat the body of \co{run} if its \co{await} may fail for any reason), with a larger number \co{n} in each iteration.
+We will see this in Multi-Paxos in Section~\ref{sec-multi}, by using a pair for the proposal number, called ballot number there; it is the only intrinsic state variable, besides \co{sent} and \co{received}, in Multi-Paxos.

-To fundamentally increase liveness, each proposal may add a timeout to the \co{await}.
+\item {\bf Timeout and failure detection}.
+To fundamentally increase liveness, each proposer may add a timeout to its \co{await}, or an alternative branch in \co{await} to receive messages indicating a preemption of the condition originally waited for.
 Timeout is the most important mechanism to provide liveness in practice.
+We will see preemption in Multi-Paxos in Section~\ref{sec-multi}, and see timeout and failure detection in Section~\ref{sec-optimize}.

-\item {\bf Selection using maximum or minimum}.
+\item {\bf Selection with maximum or minimum}.
 This is as done for computing \co{max\_prop} and \co{v} on lines 19-20 and 9-11, by using maximum to select over collections.
 In Basic Paxos, this is for passing on the agreed value (once voted by a majority in a round) to successive later rounds.
+In general, this can be for making monotonic progress or for a very different purpose such as breaking symmetry.

-\end{itemize} These are all made simple and precise by our high-level control flows and synchronization conditions, especially with high-level queries over message history variables \co{sent} and \co{received}.
+\end{itemize} These are all made simple and precise by our high-level control flows and synchronization conditions, especially with declarative queries over message history variables \co{sent} and \co{received}.

-To summarize, uses of high-level control flows and high-level queries allow our Basic Paxos specification to be at the same high level as Lamport's English description, while making everything precise.
+To summarize, uses of high-level control flows and declarative queries allow our Basic Paxos specification to be at the same high level as Lamport's English description, while making everything precise.
 With also precise constructs for setting up and running, the complete specification is both directly executable in real distributed environments, by automatic compilation to a programming language, and ready to be verified, by systematic translation to a verifier language.